rjstenberg/conversation-analytics/README.md

 ## Notes

 This repository contains the analysis software and example analysis output only.
 Broadcast media, extracted audio segments and speech transcripts are intentionally not included.

-Users are responsible for ensuring they have the right to access and analyze any media used with the software.
+Users are responsible for ensuring they have the right to access and analyse any media used with the software.

 MLX Whisper occasionally produces hallucinated repetitions in noisy multilingual